Seanyim/Machine-Learning-Classes-University-Of-Toronto/ECE1513/Assignment5/Readme.md

 by the model on the original and perturbed image

 *Solution:* \
-  the module has been achieved in the python file, in which I commented for part 1
+ The module has been achieved in the python file, in which I commented for part 1

+**Part 2:** Now repeat the process for 1, 000 images from the test set.
+Plot the average accuracy of the model on the 1, 000 adversarial examples x
+∗ you produce as a function of ε.
+That is, you should produce a graph with the model’s accuracy on the vertical axis and ε on the horizontal axis.
+Also hand in the python code used to generate this graph (you should use the matplotlib library to generate the plot).

+*Solution:* \
+The module has been achieved in the python file, in which I commented for part 2

-**Part 2:**
+**Part 3:**